gamemanual0/gm0/source/docs/hardware-components/fastener-guide.rst

 **Wing Nuts**

 .. figure:: images/wing-nut.jpg
-   :alt: diagram showing thread terminology
+   :alt: picture of a wing nut
    :width: 150px

 These nuts can be easily tightened without a wrench.